Jira Data Center FAQs

 There's a few things you can do to determine the right number of nodes for your environment:

-Read Data Center licensing and pricing for more info.
+Read Data Center approved apps and How are Data Center approved apps priced and licensed? for more info.

 DEVELOPER Can we continue to use a developer license in our test environment?